th2-net/th2-common-j/README.md

 ### Configuration formats

-RabbitMQ's connection configuration is read from rabbitMQ.json file.
+RabbitMQ configuration is read from rabbitMQ.json file.
 * host - the required setting defines the RabbitMQ host.
 * vHost - the required setting defines the virtual host that will be used for the connection to RabbitMQ.
 Please see more detail about the virtual host in RabbitMQ via [link](https://www.rabbitmq.com/vhosts.html)
 * port - the required setting defines the RabbitMQ port.
-* username - the required setting defines the RabbitMQ username. the required setting defines the RabbitMQ username.
-The user must have publish and subscribe permissions.
+* username - the required setting defines the RabbitMQ username.
+The user must have permission to publish messages via routing keys and subscribe to message queues.
 * password - the required setting defines the password that will be used for the connection to RabbitMQ.
 * exchangeName - the required setting defines the exchange that will be used for sending/subscribing operation in MQ routers.
 Please see more detail about the exchange in RabbitMQ via [link](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges)
 * connectionTimeout - the connection TCP establishment timeout in milliseconds, zero for infinite, default value is 60000.